Dimdivanov/TrainWithMe/README.md

    npm install
 3. Configure Firebase:
    Add your Firebase configuration to src/environments/environment.ts.

 ## Run the App

 1. Start the development server: ng serve
 2. Open your browser at http://localhost:4200.

 ## 📚 Future Features

 Client progress tracking and personalized fitness plans.
 Advanced search filters for finding trainers by expertise, location, or availability.
 Gamification elements to boost user engagement (e.g., badges, achievements).
 Group coaching sessions and live Q&A with trainers.
+Detailed articles with subscribtions and free for all.